 You feel stressed about work.
 It’s midnight.
 You’d like to settle down and sleep.
 However, you lament yesterday’s mistakes.
 You worry about tomorrow’s problems.
-You are mindful of the sleep that you expect to lose.
-You don’t want to feel fatigued tomorrow.
-You want to stop worrying so you can fall asleep.
+You are mindful of the sleep that you expect to lose, and worry about that.
 You tell yourself, I have to stop worrying.
 I have to fall asleep.
+The harder you try, the more distress you feel.
 Now you feel more awake than before.

 Welcome to the pink elephant dilemma, and here is how it works.
 When someone tells you not to think of a pink elephant, are you more or less likely to think of a pink elephant?
 In this instance, you think of the pink elephant.

 To rid yourself of the pink elephant, you try to distract yourself.
 You think of a purple fox.
 Nevertheless, the pink elephant remains on your mind.
 The harder you try to snuff out the image, the brighter the pink elephant shines.
 You are now emotionally charged.